neutron-org/neutron-docs/docs/neutron/tokenomics/treasury/messages.md

 ### UpdateConfig

 Update treasury contract configuration.
-Permissioned, can be executed only by Main DAO.
+Permissioned, can be executed only by [Neutron DAO](/docs/neutron/dao.md#neutron-dao).

 ```rust
 UpdateConfig {